Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/Story Recaps/Session 14.md

 **Session Recap — “The Island of Rest and Roar”**

-After reaching the tropical island, the party began their search for the old ship _Mary_ — the very one Mary herself once sailed on.
-The wreck was half-buried in sand and coral, creaking with the weight of years.
+After reaching the tropical island, the party began their search for the old ship — the very one Mary herself once sailed on.
+The wreck was half-buried in sand and coral, creaking with the weight of weeks.
 Inside, they found more than rot and ruin — they found Fishfolk waiting in ambush.

 The battle was fierce but short-lived, ending with the party standing among the fallen scales of their would-be captors.
 While searching the wreckage, Jose’ discovered the captain’s journal — and tucked within, a dark and foreboding letter that hinted at deeper troubles yet to come.